aastha7055/WeatherApp/README.md

    - Type the city name into the input field to check the weather.

 2. **Submit:**
-   - Click the "Submit" button to fetch the weather data.
+   - Click the "SearchIcon" button to fetch the weather data.

 3. **View Weather Data:**
    - The app displays the current temperature, weather description, and an icon for the weather condition.